Radio 538: Queen's/King's day

-538 Schoolawards
+538 School awards

 From 2005 to 2012 538 reached annual the 538 Schoolawards from the best school in the Netherlands.
 All secondary schools in the Netherlands were able to register for this election, after which the students could vote for their school.
-The schools with the most votes went together into battle in the final to win a big school and the 538 Schoolawards title.
+The schools with the most votes went together into battle in the final to win a big school and the 538 School awards title.
 In 2006 the Zwijsen College in Veghel won.
 In 2007 the prize was won by Adelbert College in Wassenaar, in 2008 by CSG Willem van Oranje in Oud-Beijerland, in 2009 by the Baudartius College in Zutphen, in 2010 by Het Baarnsch Lyceum in Baarn, in 2011 by Sg Spieringshoek in Schiedam and in 2012 by Kalsbeek College in Woerden.
 From 2013 SLAM!FM took the School Awards over from 538.
 From now called the SLAM!Schoolawards.

 Turn up the Beach

-On July 9, 2011 538 organized in collaboration with Spa Reine the beach festival Turn up the Beach.
+On 9 July 2011 538 organized, in collaboration with Spa Reine, the beach festival Turn up the Beach.
 This first edition on the beach of IJmuiden was a great success.
 All 10,000 tickets were sold.
-On July 14, 2012, 538 organized in collaboration with Pepsi the second edition of Turn up the Beach.
-On July 13, 2013 was the third edition of Turn up the beach.
+On 14 July 2012 538 organized, in collaboration with Pepsi, the second edition of Turn up the Beach.
+The third edition of Turn up the beach was on 13 July 2013.

-538 JingleBall
+538 Jingle Ball

-On December 22, 2012 Radio 538 and RTL 5 organized the price show and music festival 538 JingleBall in the Ziggo Dome.
+On 22 December 2012 Radio 538 and RTL 5 organized the price show and music festival 538 JingleBall in the Ziggo Dome.
 This first edition was a great success.
-This show was organized because Radio 538 existed 20 years in 2012.
-On December 21, 2013 was the second edition of 538 JingleBall, this time there was only dance music ran by Dutch DJ's.
+This show was organized because Radio 538 had existed for 20 years in 2012.
+The second edition of 538 Jingle Ball was on 21 December 2013; this time there was only dance music, run by Dutch DJs.
 Even before the second edition was held Radio 538 had announced that there would be a third edition of 538 JingleBall.
-It was held on December 19 and December 20, 2014.
+It was held on 19–20 December 2014.